Bihar electoral rolls revision: No change in instructions on procedure, clarifies EC

 No one was satisfied with current voter rolls: EC chief

-Chief Election Commissioner Gyanesh Kumar on Sunday defended the ongoing special intensive revision of Bihar’s electoral rolls, claiming that the exercise had to carried out as no one was satisfied with the current voter rolls, The Hindu reported.
+Chief Election Commissioner Gyanesh Kumar on Sunday defended the ongoing special intensive revision of Bihar’s electoral rolls, claiming that the exercise had to be carried out as no one was satisfied with the current voter rolls, The Hindu reported.

 Kumar said that in the past four months, electoral registration officers, district election officers and all 36 chief electoral officers in the country held nearly 5,000 meetings with 28,000 political party representatives.